About EuroHealthNet Online Magazine

 When drafting your article the most import thing to consider is what the reader can learn from your experience and work.
 What practical steps and information will help them progress?

 Before starting to write your article, you might consider what angle will make your story most attractive and interesting to your audience.
 Personal stories are encouraged.

 Make sure you article includes details about who you (and/or your organisanisation) is, why you took action, who the action targeted, how you proceeded, and what the results were.

-When you send your article to the editor, Alexandra Latham (firstname.lastname@example.org), please make sure you attach:
+When you send your article to the communications team please make sure you attach:

 - Your article.

-- High quality images and logos to accompany the article (sent as an attachment, not in the body of your mail).
+- High quality images, graphics and logos relating to the article are welcome, though are used at the discretion of EuroHealthNet.
+Full copyright holder must be provided.
+Please send as an attachment, not in the body of your mail.

 - The names of the author(s).